mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 - provides useful information about JavaScript and TypeScript code
 - just using free community version for now
+- enter a variable name to see its value at the end of the line
+- enter log statements to see their output at the end of the line
-- doesn't seem to work when Flow types are present
+- may have issues when Flow types are present
-- Command Palette commands that start with "Quokka" include
+- Command Palette commands that start with "Quokka.js" include
+  - New JavaScript File - mostly for a scratchpad to try things
   - Start On Current File
   - Stop Current
   - Stop All